-One of the things that I found really interesting about this patent was that it includes a number of citations from the applicants for the patent.
+One of the things that I found interesting about this word vectors patent was that it includes several citations from the applicants for the patent.
 They looked worth reading, and many of them were co-authored by inventors of this patent, by people who are well-known in the field of artificial intelligence, or by people from Google.
 When I saw them, I started hunting for locations on the Web for them, and I was able to find copies of them.
-I will be reading through them and thought it would be helpful to share those links; which was the idea behind this post.
+I will be reading through them and thought it would be helpful to share those links, which was the idea behind this post.
 It may be helpful to read as many of these as possible before tackling this patent.
 If anything stands out in any way to you, let us know what you’ve found interesting.

 Bengio et al., “A neural probabilistic language model,” Journal of Machine Learning Research, 3:1137-1155, 2003. cited by applicant .

-Brants et al., “Large language models in machine translation,” Proceedings of the Joint Conference on Empirical Methods in Natural Language Processing and Computational Language Learning, 10 pages, 2007. cited by applicant .
+Brants et al., “Large language models in machine translation,” Proceedings of the Joint Conference on Empirical Methods in Natural Language Processing and Computational Language Learning, 10 pages, 2007. cited by the applicant.

-Collobert and Weston, “A Unified Architecture for Natural Language Processing: Deep Neural Networks with Multitask Learning,” International Conference on Machine Learning, ICML, 8 pages, 2008. cited by applicant .
+Collobert and Weston, “A Unified Architecture for Natural Language Processing: Deep Neural Networks with Multitask Learning,” International Conference on Machine Learning, ICML, 8 pages, 2008. cited by the applicant.

-Dean et al., “Large Scale Distributed Deep Networks,” Neural Information Processing Systems Conference, 9 pages, 2012. cited by applicant .
+Dean et al., “Large Scale Distributed Deep Networks,” Neural Information Processing Systems Conference, 9 pages, 2012. cited by the applicant.

 Elman, “Finding Structure in Time,” Cognitive Science, 14, 179-211, 1990. cited by applicant .

 Huang et al Improving Word Representations via Global Context and Multiple Word Prototypes,” Proc.
-Association for Computational Linguistics, 10 pages, 2012. cited by applicant .
+Association for Computational Linguistics, 10 pages, 2012. cited by the applicant.

 Mikolov and Zweig, “Linguistic Regularities in Continuous Space Word Representations,” submitted to NAACL HLT, 6 pages, 2012. cited by applicant .

-Mikolov et al., “Empirical Evaluation and Combination of Advanced Language Modeling Techniques,” Proceedings of Interspeech, 4 pages, 2011. cited by applicant .
+Mikolov et al., “Empirical Evaluation and Combination of Advanced Language Modeling Techniques,” Proceedings of Interspeech, 4 pages, 2011. cited by the applicant.

 Mikolov et al., “Extensions of recurrent neural network language model,” IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 5528-5531, May 22-27, 2011. cited by applicant .